Does RO system soften water? What's the functions of these two kinds of water

 - Crisp, tasty water—the filtered water is absent of taste, odor, and color.

-- Much fewer contaminants—this drinking water filter system works by removing molecular compounds of sizes smaller than water.
+- Much fewer contaminants—this drinking water filter system works by removing molecular compounds of sizes

 - Soft water--reverse osmosis removes the sodium ions that cause hard water problems.